mobi-css/mobi.css/site/docs.md

 ### Align Utilities

-You can use Mobi.css to easily align contents, both horizontally and vertically!
+You can use Mobi.css to easily align contents.

 #### Align Inline Contents